After-Shock/Cloudbox-wiki/Extras:-Plex-Dupefinder.md

 ### 5. Plex Library Sections

-1. Go to Plex and get all the names of your Plex Libraries you want to search de-dupe.
+1. Go to Plex and get all the names of your Plex Libraries you want to find duplicates in.

    - Example Library: